Copper is necessary for a number of body processes including the formation of collagen, bone and connective tissue

 Copper is absorbed in the stomach and small intestine, and stored in the liver, kidneys, and brain.
 A number of substances can decrease the absorption of copper.
 These include high levels of ascorbic acid (Vitamin C), increased levels of calcium, zinc, iron, and sulfur, and some toxic metals such as cadmium, silver, or lead.
 Zinc supplementation is actually used as a therapy in dogs with copper storage disease (a liver disease).

-Copper deficiencies are rare in cats and dogs.
-Cats with copper deficiency may develop anemia, have poor reproduction, fetal deformities, and abnormalities in bone development.
+Copper deficiencies are rare in dogs and cats.
+In copper deficiency, an anemia can develop, and there may be abnormalities in bone development.

-Copper toxicity is generally not a problem in cats, but some dogs have a specific problem in copper storage that can result in symptoms of copper toxicity.
+A specific problem in copper storage can result in some dogs showing symptoms of copper toxicity.
 Bedlington Terriers and West Highland White Terriers have been shown to have this hereditary disorder, which causes copper to accumulate in the liver and results in inflammation of the liver (hepatitis).
 Doberman Pinschers can also develop hepatitis with an associated accumulation of copper in the liver.
 The typical symptoms of toxic levels of copper in the liver include lethargy, vomiting, jaundice, and weight loss.